Genocs/genocs-library-docs/content/en/blazor-template/ui-overview/fundamentals/index.md

 ## Loading Screen

-The following is the dedault loading screen of the template.
+The following is the defaults loading screen of the template.

 You can tweak around the appearance by modifying `\src\Client\wwwroot\index.html`.